Can Utah crash the Big 12 party and win the conference?

 In its inaugural Big 12 season, the Utes are the media’s pick to win the conference title, aided by veteran quarterback Cam Rising, a host of pass-catching options, and a stout defense.

-The schedule helps matters — Utah misses Kansas, Kansas State and West Virginia and only plays one team projected in the top seven of the conference on the road — and by Week 5, after playing at Oklahoma State and vs. Arizona, the Utes should know what kind of team they have.
+The schedule helps matters — Utah misses Kansas, Kansas State and West Virginia and only plays one team projected in the top seven of the conference on the road — and after Week 5, following games at Oklahoma State and vs. Arizona, the Utes should know what kind of team they have.

 The No. 12 Utes understand it’s going to be a tough league.